vincemann/subtitle-buddy/README.md

 The installers are build for x86_64 if no architecture is in the filename.

 ## encoding issues
-if you experience encoding isses ( some characters are not displayed properly),
+If you experience encoding isses ( some characters are not displayed properly),
 you should transform your srt file to utf-8 [here](https://subtitletools.com/convert-text-files-to-utf8-online).
-if you want a different encoding, you can set it in application.properties file -
+If you want a different encoding, you can set it in application.properties file -
-you could replace the encoding line to 'encoding = ISO-8859-1' for example.
+You could replace the encoding line to 'encoding = ISO-8859-1' for example.

 ## building from sources
 Clone the repo and build the installers like this: